carpentries-incubator/machine-learning-novice-python/_episodes/01-what_is_ml.md

 ## Supervised vs unsupervised learning

 Over the course of four half-day lessons, we will explore key concepts in machine learning.
 In this introductory lesson we develop and evaluate a simple predictive model, touching on some of the core concepts and techniques that we come across in machine learning projects.

-Our goal will be to become familiar with the kind of language used in papers such as "[Scalable and accurate deep learning with electronic health records](https://www.nature.com/articles/s41746-018-0029-1)".
+Our goal will be to become familiar with the kind of language used in papers such as "[Scalable and accurate deep learning with electronic health records](https://www.nature.com/articles/s41746-018-0029-1)" by Rajkomar and colleagues.

 Our focus will be on *supervised* machine learning, a category of machine learning that involves the use of labelled datasets to train models for classification and prediction.
 Supervised machine learning can be contrasted to *unsupervised* machine learning, which attempts to identify meaningful patterns within unlabelled datasets.